funkonymous/GGI_GA/README.md

 Only the first number in the body of each rule represents a terminal symbol.
 0 represents the starting symbol.
 The correspondence of enumerated symbols and the datasets is printed at the beginning of the execution of the program.
+Each line represents a production rule.
+The last number in every line is the production rule length in symbols and is printed just to ensure that is individual grammar is stored correctly.

 ## Known bugs/issues